WavePlanes: Compact Hex Planes for Dynamic Novel View Synthesis: Results and discussion

+As our approach builds a neural representation rather than an NVS pipeline, our method can be applied to any plane-based NVS model.
+We demonstrate this by replacing the hex plane representation in K-Planes and 4D-GS with WavePlanes.
+These are labeled Ours-NeRF and Ours-GS, respectively.
+We compared WavePlanes with existing models, including D-NeRF \cite{pumarola2021d}, TiNeuVox \cite{fang2022fast}, HexPlanes \cite{cao2023hexplane}, K-Planes \cite{fridovich2023k}, V4D \cite{gan2023v4d} and 4D-GS \cite{wu20244dgs}.
+In all these cases, we report the PSNR values cited in the corresponding original publications.
+For further comparison K-Planes-Compact was compressed using the proposed scheme by first turning the features into wavelet coefficients.

+\paragraph*{Synthetic monocular scenes} The D-NeRF data set \cite{pumarola2021d} is used for low and high complexity synthetic object animations.
+These were captured using monocular ``teleporting'' cameras rotated at 360$^{\circ}$ and contain 50-200 training frames.
+We tune the model per scene as some scenes perform better at lower resolution.
+The results in \cref{tab: main results syn} show Ours-NeRF achieves the smallest model size while outperforming other small NeRFs.
+This is evidenced by the visual comparisons in \cref{fig: visual dnerf lego} and \ref{fig: more_dnerf_zoomed}.
+It can be seen that the WavePlanes method improves the quality of details and produces fewer artifacts with significantly smaller model size.
+Moreover, when applied to GS, WavePlanes demonstrates SotA performance on asset generation while requiring only a small model size.

-\paragraph{Real multi-view scenes.} The DyNeRF data set \cite{li2022neural} is used to test our model's ability to perform novel view synthesis on forward-facing, multi-view (19-21 cameras), real dynamic scenes lasting 10 seconds at 30FPS.
-The scenes contain different indoor lighting set-ups with a large variation of textures and materials.
-For this test, we use a temporal resolution of $W=150$.
-Quantitative results in Table \ref{tab: main results} indicate desirable performance for our method, considering the reduced quality of the sampling strategy.
-Visually, WavePlanes performs novel view synthesis well and shows sharper edges and less noise on a number of objects in the scene, e.g. the pattern on the uncooked salmon is clearer whilst those of K-Planes are smoothed out, shown in Figure \ref{fig: visual dynerf results}.
-This is notably accomplished with a memory budget at least 4$\times$ smaller than other plane-based methods.
+\paragraph*{Real multi-view scenes} The DyNeRF data set \cite{li2022neural} is used to test our model's ability to perform single-view synthesis on real dynamic scenes with 19 or 20 cameras, lasting 10 seconds at 30FPS.
+Quantitative results in \cref{tab: main results real} indicate competitive performance for Ours-NeRF, considering the reduced quality of the IST weight pre-generation.
+As shown in \cref{fig: visual dynerf results}, Ours-NeRF performs NVS well and shows sharper edges and less noise on a number of objects in the scene, e.g. the pattern on the uncooked salmon is clearer whilst those of K-Planes are smoothed out.
+Ours-GS also produces the smallest model size while retaining good rendering quality.
+We also show, in \cref{tab: main results real} and \cref{fig: 2kp} that our method outperforms K-Planes-Compact in quality and size.
+This demonstrates the importance of wavelets as a base representation for reducing computation during training.